When our readers ask “what is a dog muzzle?” we tend to find they mean one of two things. Either

 Using any form of punishment in dog training is counter-productive.

-Multiple studies have demonstrated and confirmed that punishments actually impede our dog’s ability to learn, as well as causing them stress, and damaging their relationship with us.
+Multiple studies have shown and confirmed that punishments actually impede our dog’s ability to learn.
+As well as causing them stress, and damaging their relationship with us.

 Choosing To Use A Dog Muzzle

-Lots of dog owners are resistant to the idea of using a dog muzzle.
+Lots of dog owners are against the idea of using a dog muzzle.

 This is partly because they draw attention, which makes us feel self conscious.
 And because we know that people tend to be scared of dogs wearing muzzles.